mgroheu/mgroh.github.io/_posts/2020-07-05-benchmarking-of-e-commerce-companies.md

 According to the results of research conducted by IDC, out of 11 thousand heads of enterprises all over the world, almost 40% consider participation in the electronic market to be essential for their company.
 Thus in fast-developing countries of South East Asia, the USA and others, this share reaches 50-60 %.

 The attractiveness of e-commerce is related to the following factors:
-- The Internet is becoming the norm of business life everywhere;
+- the Internet is becoming the norm of business life everywhere;
 - space and time factors are becoming irrelevant, and commercial activities are spreading around the world;
 - transactional (from lat. transactio - making, catch-up, agreement between buyer and seller) costs decrease;
 - the conditions of interaction are the same for all enterprises.